benrmatthews/fantactivist/_posts/2017-02-14-womens-march-london.md

 We also had a lot of support from the organisations who helped us.
 For example, they lend us speakerphones and a stage and microphones, a first aid box etc. meaning we didn't have to cover those expenses ourselves.

-## What are your goals for the future, and how do you plan to accomplish them?
+#### What are your goals for the future, and how do you plan to accomplish them?

 We set out to get people more interested and involved in politics and this is an ongoing project.
 We are currently working on our #10actions100days campaign where we are asking everyone to complete 10 actions over the course of 100 that will make a positive impact on their community or the general political landscape.

 You can find more information about our 10 actions on the [Women's March on London website](https://www.womensmarchlondon.com/action-2/)

-## What are the biggest lessons you've learned so far?
+#### What are the biggest lessons you've learned so far?
 If you had to start over, what would you do differently?

-''Rome wasn't built in a day.''
+"Rome wasn't built in a day."
 Everything takes time and so does making a real difference.
-The march was an aesome start but our work isn't done.
+The march was an awesome start but our work isn't done.

 I'd not do anything different!
 We learned so much despite the many mistakes we made, but we're the wiser for it.

-## Where can we go to learn more?
+#### Where can we go to learn more?

 Please check out our website at [womensmarchlondon.com](https://www.womensmarchlondon.com/)